 Like every MWC story, ours starts with the simple act of loving someone.

-Problem Challenge: “Currently, there are 12 million widows in the U.S., 245 million widows globally and about 585 million children who are directly affected.
+Problem Challenge: “Currently, there are nearly 14 million widows in the U.S., 245 million widows globally and about 585 million children who are directly affected.
 Widows from across the globe have been historically undervalued, stigmatized, isolated and deemed voiceless socially, economically, emotionally, and spiritually.
 Modern Widows Club is committed to being advocates to give widows a voice, enable and empower them to move forward and become vital members of society once again able to thrive”.

-Mission Statement: “We serve to empower widows to lean into life, build resilience and release their potential to make a positive difference in the world”.
+Mission: “We serve to empower widows to lean into life, build resilience and release their potential to make a positive difference in the world”.

 As a women becomes newly widowed, she steps into the on going process of defining a new (and unwanted) self-identity without her partner.
 This reality is further heightened when she finds herself in a time-space quandary.
 For her, time has stood still, for the world at large, it has continued.
 It does not take long for her self-conscious awareness to reveal that these life circumstances cause a sudden and forever change.
 This internal and external change causes her to seek and find others by way of ‘resocialization’, otherwise known as ‘finding her tribe.’